vejalingo/React-ReactNative-Design-Patterns/render-props-pattern/readme.md

 />
 ```

-Our `FetchDataComponent` has an attribute `render` that takes a function that returns JSX markup. **Here is the thing**, the whole render-props pattern is about you invoking a function in your return method, let s me show you this by code:
+Our `FetchDataComponent` has a `render` feature that takes a function that returns JSX markup. **Here is the thing**, the whole render-props pattern is about you invoking a function in your return method.

+Let me show you this by code:
 ```jsx
 const FetchDataComponent = ({ url, render }) => render()
 ```

-This is simply the  `render-props pattern`.
+This is simply the  **render-props pattern**
 The way we used the `FetchDataComponent` means we at least need to send something into the `render()` call.
-Let's extract the function invocation and have a look at it:
+Let us extract the function invocation and have a look at it:

 ```js
 (data) => <ProductDetailComponent product={data.product} />
 ```

-As we can see above that we need a parameter data and data seems to be an object, so where does this data come from?
+As you can see from the above mentioned, you need a parameter data and data can be seen as an object, so where does this data come from?

-Well thats the thing with our `FetchDataComponent`, it does some heavy lifting for us namely carrying out HTTP calls.
+Well that is a thing with our `FetchDataComponent`, it does some heavy lifting for us namely carrying out HTTP calls.

 ### Lets take a deep look into how the component might look